humdrum-tools/humdrum-documentation/guide/ch23/index.md

 This same basic pipeline can be used for a variety of similar problems.
-Suppose, for example, that we want to determine whether notes at the ends of phrases tend to be longer than notes at the beginnings of phrases \-- and if so, how much longer?
+Suppose, for example, that we want to determine whether notes at the ends of phrases tend to be longer than notes at the beginnings of phrases &mdash; and if so, how much longer?
 In this case, we want to have
 <span class="tool">dur</span> echo phrase-related signifiers:

 ```bash